Education credits - AOTC and LLC

 Compare the education credits

 The education credits have some similarities but some very important differences.
-Find out which credit you qualify for, see our handy chart to compare the education credits.
+Find out which credit you qualify for, see our handy chart to compare education credits.

 Use our interactive app